martinvonz/jj/docs/templates.md

 ### Template type

-Any types can be implicitly converted to `Template`.
+Most types can be implicitly converted to `Template`.
 No methods are defined.

 ### Timestamp type